kanbanyte/sepb/assessments/technical.md

 ## main_node.py
 <!-- TOC ignore:true -->
 ### Purpose
-This node runs the [MainActionClient](/cobot/src/pick_place_package/nodes/main_action_client.py) class to act as a client to the Cobot Movement Action Server.\
+This node runs the [MainActionClient](/cobot/src/pick_place_package/nodes/main_action_client.py) class, to act as a client to the Cobot Movement Action Server.\
 It sends requests to the action server in an infinite loop to keep the cobot running constantly.

 <!-- TOC ignore:true -->